-Hepatoblastoma is a disease in which malignant (cancer) cells form in the tissues of the liver.
+Hepatoblastoma is a cancer that forms in the tissues of the liver.
 It is the most common type of childhood liver cancer and usually affects children younger than 3 years of age.

 The liver is one of the largest organs in the body.
 It has two lobes and fills the upper right side of the abdomen inside the rib cage.
 Three of the many important functions of the liver are the following:

 - to make bile to help digest fats from food

 - to store glycogen (sugar), which the body uses for energy

 - to filter harmful substances from the blood so they can be passed from the body in stools and urine

 In hepatoblastoma, the histology (how the cancer cells look under a microscope) affects the way the cancer is treated.
 The histology for hepatoblastoma may be one of the following: